Frequently Asked Wedding Questions

 When should we book you for our wedding?

 As soon as you come to a decision.
 I do not officially schedule clients without a retainer.
-It's first come first serve basis.
+It’s a first come first serve basis.
 Clients usually book me 1-2 years before their wedding.

 Are you photographing my wedding?